ja-k-e/fuzzy-search/README.md

 Fuzzy Search provides search results from a search term (`term`) and an array of strings or objects (`library`). `FS.search('lo', ['hello', 'lingo'])`.

 # Exact / Fuzzy
-Fuzzy search returns two arrays of matches, `exact` and `fuzzy`. `exact` matches contain the exact search term, ordered by proximity to the beginning of the string in which it was found. `fuzzy` matches contain the search term even if there are characters in between.
+So that you can prioritize types of matches, fuzzy search returns two arrays of matches, `exact` and `fuzzy`. `exact` matches contain the exact search term, ordered by proximity to the beginning of the string in which it was found. `fuzzy` matches contain the search term even if there are characters in between.

 For example, if I search for `'jake'` and have two strings to search, `['jakealbaugh', 'jackeagle']`, there is an exact match '**jake**albaugh' and fuzzy match '**ja**c**ke**agle'.